marshmallow-code/marshmallow/docs/install.rst

 .. seealso::

     Need help upgrading to newer releases?
-See the :ref:`Upgrading to Newer Releases <upgrading>` page.
+See the :doc:`Upgrading to Newer Releases <upgrading>` page.